apigee/apigee-access/README.md

 Outside Apigee, the key-value map is simply kept in memory.

-The key-value map in Apigee is a very simple thing.
-Unlike the cache, which stores Buffer objects internally, the key-value map only stores Strings, and maps of strings, represented as one-dimensional JSON objects.
+The key-value map in Apigee is designed to store simple objects.
+Each item consists of two things: a key, and a string.

 ### Accessing a KVM

     var apigee = require('apigee-access');
-    // Get access to a specific KVM var kvm = apigee.getMap('name');
+    // Get access to a specific KVM var kvm = apigee.getMap('name', config);

 To access a KVM, call "getMap," and pass a name.
 If the specified map does not exist, then it will be created.

+The second argument of "getMap" can be an object that specifies additional properties.
+The supported properties are:

+* scope: Specifies whether cache entries are prefixed to prevent collisions.
+Valid values are "global", "application," and "exclusive".
+These are defined below.

+Scopes work as follows:

+* global: All cache entries may be seen by all Node.js applications in the same Apigee "environment."
+* application: All cache entries may be seen by all Node.js caches that are part of the same Apigee Edge application.
+* exclusive: Cache entries are only seen by Node.js caches in the same application that have the same name.

 ### Retrieving an item

     var apigee = require('apigee-access');
     var kvm = apigee.getMap('name');
-    kvm.get('key', function(data) {
+    kvm.get('key', function(err, data) {
       // "data" is the item that was retrieved
       // It will be a String.
+      // If there was an error, then 'err' will contain it
+      // If the item is not found, it will be "undefined".
     });

 To retrieve an item, call the "get" function.
 It takes one parameter, which is a key.
 The key can be any string that you like.

+The callback must have two parameters: The first is an Error object -- if there was an error retrieving the data, then it will be set, and otherwise it will be "undefined."

+The second parameter is the string that was retrieved.

 ### Inserting or Replacing an item

     var apigee = require('apigee-access');
     var kvm = apigee.getMap('name');
-    // Insert a String with 'ascii' encoding kvm.put('key', 'Hello, World!', 'ascii');
+    // Insert a String
-    // Insert a string with default (UTF8) encoding cache.put('key2', 'Hello, World!');
+    kvm.put('key', 'Test Value');

 Each item in the cache consists of a key and some data.

-The data item must also be a String.
-If it is not a String, then an error will be thrown.
+The key and the data must each be a string.

 ### Removing an Item